A spotted owl flies into the bar.

 “Why’s that,” asks the bartender.

-The bartender stared at his rambling employee.
-For being a sharp object, it had a difficult time sticking to a point.
+The bartender stared at the rambling employee.
+For being such a sharp object, it had a difficult time sticking to a subject.

 A neutron drifts into a bar and ask how much for a shot of bourbon.